JonasDeM/EntitySelection/README.md

 ## How to get this package for your own project
 1. Click the green "Clone or download" button and copy the url.
 2. In Unity go to Window>Package Manager and Press the + sign in the left-top corner of the Package Manager window.
-3. Select "Add package from git URl...", Paste the URL and press "Add".
+3. Select "Add package from git URL...", Paste the URL and press "Add".
 Done!

 ## Contribution